 From Ruifang I walked until I found the bus stop where the buses bound for Jiufen can be found.
 As soon as the bus arrived, I hurried my way to it, making sure that I would take that particular ride.
 Pretty soon the bus was already full that by the time I stepped in that the only vacant space I could take is the one beside the driver.
 Easy Card is also accepted in bus but when I tapped mine it didn’t work.
 The driver then told me to just pay in cash but he spoke in Chinese so I didn’t understand him.
 One of the passengers was kind enough to translate for me.
 She said that I only need to pay TWD 15 for the fare (PHP 24.43 – USD 0.49).

 It took no more than 20 minutes to reach Jiufen.
 I was so happy that after all the mishaps, I finally made it!
 Immediately, I started exploring this old gold mining mountain town.

-Along the narrow alleyway,s you can find shops of a different variety; there are souvenir shops, stores that sell accessories, cafes, and tea houses, and lots of food establishments.
-Indeed, Jiufen is considered as one of the best food destinations in Taiwan due to the many restos and food stalls in the area.
+Along the narrow alleyways you can find shops of different varieties; souvenir shops, accessory shops, cafes, and tea houses, and lots of food establishments.
+Jiufen is considered as one of the best food destinations in Taiwan due to the many restaurants and food stalls in the area.

-The most famous spot in Jiufen is this teahouse building decorated with red Chinese lanterns.
+The most famous spot in Jiufen is this tea house decorated with red Chinese lanterns.
 I am not a tea person so I decided not to go in.
 I just took some pictures of the building’s façade.

 After the sightseeing is the food tripping.
 I went around and ate food that I wanted to try.
 My most favorite is the sausage, yes it looks just like any regular sausage but I swear to you that it’s delicious.